shazolKh/Sentiment-Analysis/README.md

 ### Manual Setup
 Assuming you have completed the necessary setup to perform `python` related commands.
-And also assuming that you are using a linux computer.
+And also assuming that you are using a linux computer or you are using `WSL` on windows.
 Use the following commands to run the project.
 Noted that, at least, python 3.8 is needed.

 1. `apt update`